arockenberger/NorKorr/poster/publ_ready_poster.md

 ### Case 2 – Letters to and from Norwegian Artist Edvard Munch (1863–1944)

-### Case 3 – Correspondence Collections of The Royal Norwegian Society for Sciences and Letters (1760–1860)
+### Case 3 – Two Centuries of Scientific Correspondences from the Collection of the Gunnerus Library in Trondheim
 <!-- @arockenberger has taken the content from the .docx file sent by @evelynthor and pasted it into a markdown file. -->

 These four letter collections from NTNU University Library highlight the special collections of NTNU UB through their international correspondence, thus showing their importance for adding them to a common database.
 These letter collections are scanned, digitized and available from the website [gunnerus.no](https://gunnerus.no)

 ![Timeline of Collections from NTNU Gunnerus Library for the NorKorr Project](/poster/images/NTNU_case_sketch.png)

 #### DKNVS (1760-1860)